jedahan/piwall/readme.md

 ## Changing the video

-Place test.avi in the 'Untitled' volume.
+Place test.h264 in the 'Untitled' volume, available on the server image.

 ## Changing the splash screen

-Place splash.jpg in the 'Untitled' volume.
+Place splash.jpg in the 'Untitled' volume on any of the screens.
 It will take 2 full boots for the screen to be fully updated.

-# Setup from premade image
+# Setup from premade images

+There are three images - one for the server, one for the left screen, one for the right screen

 ### install the image

-    curl -O jedahan.com/piwall.tar.gz
-    tar xf piwall.tar.gz
+    tar xf piwall-server.tar.gz # see piwall-left.tar.gz and piwall-right.tar.gz for the clients
     sudo diskutil unmount /dev/rdisk1s1
-    sudo dd bs=1m if=piwall.img of=/dev/rdisk1
+    sudo dd bs=16m if=piwall.img of=/dev/rdisk1
     sudo diskutil unmount /dev/rdisk1s1
     sudo diskutil eject /dev/rdisk1

-### change the local ip address

-    wan
-    nano piwall/network/interfaces.local
-    lan

-### if you are a tile, make sure you have the appropriate id

-    nano ~/.pitile

-### if you are the server, switch to the piwallserver init script

-    sudo rc-update piwalltile remove defaults
-    sudo rc-update piwallserver add defaults

-### reboot

-    sudo reboot

-### change the piwall identifier

 # Setting up from scratch